jlegrone/git-config/README.md

 Perform an interactive rebase starting from the specified commit.

+> Accepts all options that can be passed to [git-rebase](https://git-scm.com/docs/git-rebase).

 > Caution: This command rewrites history, and may introduce conflicts during rebase.

 ```bash